|

 Below are

-three HP 8903B Audio Analyzers.
+three HP 8903B Audio Analysers.
 Why three?

 Well, we use the bottom one 'second functioned' to be